Record Accrued Expenses in QuickBooks

 After making these entries then your expenses increase on the income statement.
 Along with that, your liabilities might be increased on the balance sheet.

-Step 2: Next, you need to Pay the Expense
+Step 2: Next, you need to pay the Expense

-In this step, you have to pay your cost at the beginning of the next accounting period.
+In this step, you have to pay your costs at the beginning of the next accounting period.
 After that, you need to reverse your books with the original entry.
-Debit your Accrued Liability account in order to decrease your liabilities.
+Debit your Accrued Liability account to decrease your liabilities.
 You have fewer liabilities when paying off debt.
 Credit the account with an item.
 Credit the cash account in this situation because you paid cash for the expense.
 Credit usually decreases the amount of cash you’ve got.

 DateAccountNotesDebitCredit